Marijuana Legalization and Regulation Act of 2019

 Councilmember Grosso's Introduction Statement:

-Today I am also introducing the Marijuana Legalization and Regulation Act of 2017, along with Councilmembers Brianne Nadeau and Robert White.
+Today I am also introducing the Marijuana Legalization and Regulation Act of 2019, along with Councilmembers Anita Bonds, Robert White, and Brianne Nadeau.

-When I introduced the first version of this bill in September 2013 none of my colleagues were willing to be co-introducers or co-sponsors.
+When I introduced the first version of this bill in September 2013 no one was willing to co-introduce or co-sponsor it.

-At the time it was unclear whether or not decriminalization of marijuana would pass.
+At that time it was unclear whether or not decriminalization of marijuana would pass the Council.

-But the numbers and the racial disparities were simply too compelling for us not to act.
+But the number of arrests and the racial disparities were simply too compelling for us not to act.

-In the years since, I am proud that this Council did pass decriminalization and that voters approved Initiative 71 with almost 70% of the vote.
+In the years since, thankfully, this Council did pass decriminalization and voters approved Initiative 71 with almost 70% of the vote.